Fitbit Sense, Versa 3, and Inspire 2 wearables now on sale in the U.S.

 Fitbit Inspire 2

 The Fitbit Inspire 2 may not look all that different from its predecessor, but it packs several key upgrades.
-You get all-day activity tracking, 24/7 heart-rate monitoring, sleep monitoring, and up to 10-days of battery life on a single charge.
+You get all-day activity tracking, 24/7 heart-rate monitoring, up to 10-days of battery life on a single charge, and a full year of Fitbit Premium.

 We may earn a commission for purchases using our links.
 Learn more.